PFAS and Drinking Water

 Watch and learn!

-We held a public meeting about PFAS and drinking water on May 9, 2024, at Hastings High School.
-You can watch the video of the meeting and see the presentation slides from the Minnesota Department of Health, MPCA, and the City of Hastings.
+The City of Hastings held a public meeting about PFAS and drinking water on May 9, 2024, at Hastings High School.

 Watch the May 9, 2024 PFAS Public Meeting